 VGS Chateau Potelle

-Most Napa Valley wineries pairing wines and food serve tasty enough morsels, but the ones served at Jean-Noel Fourmeaux’s St. Helena cottage come from the kitchen of downtown Napa’s Michelin-star La Toque restaurant.
+Most Napa Valley wineries that pair wines with food serve tasty enough morsels, but the ones served at Jean-Noel Fourmeaux’s St. Helena cottage come from the kitchen of downtown Napa’s La Toque restaurant.
 Chef Ken Frank’s specialty is creating combinations that illustrate the subtle ways food elevates already outstanding wines and the reverse.
 With his Chateau Potelle offerings, Frank accomplishes both missions in miniature.

 Whimsical decor at VGS Chateau Potelle.